 and replacement program based solely on assumptions or desktop studies can result in costly errors like replacing pipes that still have years of service life remaining.
 The SUEZ pipe condition assessment, an element of our water system asset management program, is a process that helps utilities target the most critical pipes in their system and allocate budgets to the appropriate corrective action – replace, rehab, repair or defer – to reduce capital spending.

 Spray-in-Place Pipe Rehabilitation

 Water main replacement often means system downtime, costly road/sidewalk tear-ups, and traffic disruption.
-The spray-in-place rehabilitation process provided by SUEZ allows you to clean and restore deteriorating pipes before they reach the tipping point.
+The spray-in-place rehabilitation process provided by SUEZ as a part of our water network asset management program allows you to clean and restore deteriorating pipes before they reach the tipping point.
 This innovative process uses a computer-controlled robot to apply a pipe lining in-situ, increasing flow capacity and system efficiency and providing long-lasting protection.